Bill Would Help Get Treatment for Those Most Overlooked and in Need

 The legislation would provide for involuntary outpatient treatment, sometimes known as Assisted Outpatient Treatment, for people who refuse mental health treatment despite their need for it, as long as they would not pose a threat to themselves or others in an outpatient setting.
 Currently, 42 other states have laws for assisted outpatient treatment.
 The bill would use the following uniform standard for determining the need for involuntary commitment:

 b) whose mental illness causes the person to be dangerous to self or to others or property;

 c) who is unwilling to accept appropriate treatment voluntarily after it has been offered; and

 d) needs outpatient treatment or inpatient care at a short-term care or psychiatric facility or special psychiatric hospital because other services are not appropriate or available.

-Consistent with current law, screening service staff, typically a hospital, will determine the least restrictive environment for the appropriate treatment of that individual, after a psychiatrist or physician completes an assessment and a clinical certificate, taking into account the person’s prior history, current mental health condition, and input from family whenever possible.
+Consistent with current law, screening service staff, typically a hospital, would determine the least restrictive environment for the appropriate treatment of that individual, after a psychiatrist or physician completes an assessment and a clinical certificate, taking into account the person’s prior history, current mental health condition, and input from family whenever possible.

 # # #